Papua New Guinea

 Permanent establishment (PE)

-The concept of 'permanent establishment' – defined in Section 8 of ITA2025 – is central to the taxation of non-residents deriving PNG source income.
-This is discussed in detail in the section dealing with the taxation of non-residents.
+The concept of 'permanent establishment' – defined in Section 8 of ITA 2025 – is central to the taxation of non-residents deriving PNG-source income.
+This is discussed in detail under ‘Taxation of non-residents’ in the Taxes on corporate income section.